OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 <link href="css/fabric.components.css" type="text/css" rel="stylesheet" />
 ```

-The first file includes the core Fabric styles (typography, colors, animations, etc.), while the second includes styles for all of Fabric’s components.
+The first file includes the core Fabric styles (typography, colors, animations, etc.), while the second includes styles for all of Fabric's components.
 Note that Fabric comes with several other CSS files that can be used to improve or optimize your application.
 These include .rtl.css versions for right-to-left languages, as well as individual CSS files for each component, so you can use only the components your application needs.
 There are also .min.css versions of each of these, which should be used in production to save bandwidth.
 For now, we will use the full versions of the core Fabric styles and components for simpler debugging and quicker development.

 After linking to the Fabric CSS files, your page will now have access to all of the colors, fonts, animations, and component styles that Fabric offers.

-We will now create a CSS file for your application, which we’ll use to add custom styles and to override Fabric component styles where necessary.
+We will now create a CSS file for your application, which we'll use to add custom styles and to override Fabric component styles where necessary.
 Create a new file titled **app.css** in your css/ directory and add a link to it _after_ fabric.components.css in index.html:

 ```html
 <link href="css/fabric.css" type="text/css" rel="stylesheet" />